WangyiNTU/WangyiNTU.github.io/_pages/teaching.md

 2. describe the operational principles of one or two advanced topics of video technology and give evaluations;
 3. perform literature survey; give professional report, analysis, and/or carry out practical realization of video processing algorithms;
 4. appreciate and take up the related engineering work on video technology, and
-5. carry out initial research work on video technology.
+5. carry out initial research work on video technology and AI-based video processing.

 <!--
 ## Washington University in St. Louis